 The PMP Practice Exam 2016 is here!
-It’s free, it’s current, and no logins are required.
+It’s free and no logins are required.
 It’s a valuable resource for those planning to pass the exam on the first attempt.

 PMP Practice Exam 2016